 Looking ahead, OCSF is set to introduce new work in encodings and mappings, along with supporting tools to help map raw, non-OCSF events and share mapping definitions across data sources.
 These advancements will improve support for artificial intelligence (AI) Large Language Models (LLMs) and machine learning (ML) analytics for predictive threat detection, along with expanded functionality for cloud-native environments.
 These future developments aim to make OCSF even more adaptable to the demands of a dynamic digital landscape, empowering security teams to respond proactively to emerging threats and to gain deeper insights across multi-cloud and hybrid infrastructures.

 At Splunk, we’ve seen firsthand the challenges that fragmented data schemas create for organizations.
-After all, Splunk’s “schema-on-read” technology was one of the things that afforded the storage and search of unstructured data.
+After all, Splunk’s “schema-on-read” technology was one of the elements that afforded the storage and search of unstructured data.
 That approach works well when the raw data is native to Splunk storage, but it is still expensive to transform raw data into some type of unified form at read time.
 We also know that there are many places where security-relevant data is stored.
 Every security platform often speaks its own “language,” making it difficult to search, correlate, and analyze data effectively.
 OCSF addresses this by offering a standardized schema, making it easier for security professionals to work with data stored in multiple repositories.
 The benefits are immediate: reduced overhead due to data translation, efficient stream processing and indexing, quicker threat response, and better synergy among security tools.

 A great example of this is the AWS Security Lake support for the Splunk platform.
 We just released native integration for Security Lake, which was made possible because data in the lake is schematized as OCSF and encoded as Parquet files in Amazon S3.
 Splunk can now easily index customer-selected OCSF event categories and classes using Splunk’s accelerated index formats, giving analysts the full power of Splunk Processing Language (SPL) against the stream of data flowing into Security Lake.
 This would not have been possible unless the schema was well known.
 Splunk’s Data Lake Indexing feature eliminates costly read-transform-write loads on Splunk Indexers and Search Heads, giving customers better performance at lower cost without losing fidelity.
 And in our implementation, indexing scales horizontally with the Splunk Indexer nodes without any Search Head impact.